joshuapeters/react-node-demo/README.md

 * Utilize a JS abstraction such as TypeScript
 * Deploy to cloud host such as Heroku
     * available at ```https://andculture-react-demo.herokuapp.com/```
 * Add custom classes on alert dialog using BEM Methodology, and style it in its respective scss partial.
+    * modal viewable at /students page when deleting a student
+    * classes can be found in /public/06-Components/_modal.scss

 ## Software Requirements